-CONTRAINDICATIONS
+2 CONTRAINDICATIONS

-Mylan-Gliclazide MR is contraindicated in patients with:
+Mylan-Gliclazide MR is contraindicated in patients:

-- Known hypersensitivity or allergy to gliclazide, other sulfonylureas, sulfonamides, or to any of the excipients of this product (For a complete listing, see DOSAGE FORMS, COMPOSITION AND PACKAGING section). - Unstable and/or insulin-dependent (Type 1) diabetes mellitus, particularly juvenile diabetes, diabetic ketoacidosis, diabetic pre-coma and coma. - During stress conditions such as serious infection, trauma or surgery. - In the presence of severe hepatic impairment (see WARNINGS AND PRECAUTIONS). - In the presence of severe renal impairment (see WARNINGS AND PRECAUTIONS). - Treatment with miconazole via systemic route or oromucosal gel (see DRUG INTERACTIONS). - Pregnancy and lactation (see WARNINGS AND PRECAUTIONS Special Populations, Pregnant Women and Nursing Women).
+- With known hypersensitivity or allergy to gliclazide, other sulfonylureas, sulfonamides, or to any ingredient in the formulation, including any non-medicinal ingredient, or component of the container.
+For a complete listing, see 6 DOSAGE FORMS, STRENGTHS, COMPOSITION AND PACKAGING. - With unstable and/or insulin-dependent (Type 1) diabetes mellitus, particularly juvenile diabetes, diabetic ketoacidosis, diabetic pre-coma and coma. - During stress conditions such as serious infection, trauma or surgery. - In the presence of severe hepatic impairment (see 7 WARNINGS AND PRECAUTIONS, Hepatic/Biliary/Pancreatic). - In the presence of severe renal impairment (see 7 WARNINGS AND PRECAUTIONS, Renal). - Treated with miconazole via systemic route or oromucosal gel (see 9.1 Serious Drug Interactions, 9.4 Drug-Drug Interactions). - During pregnancy and lactation (see 7.1.1 Pregnant Women and 7.1.2 Breast-feeding).